-My eldest son is 15 and keeps asking me whether vaping with the nicotine-free vape is safe.
+My teenagers asked me whether vaping with the nicotine-free vape is safe.
 If you have a teenager, then you know that vaping is the new ‘big thang’ and kids have even been allowed to vape at some schools.
 They can also buy it themselves at the local gas station or 7/11.
 So is it safe?
 Or is vaping harmful to your health?

 The short answer is: the chemicals contained in nicotine-free Vape (a type of electronic cigarette) damage the lining and cells of your lungs, irritate the respiratory tract, make breathing more difficult, and may also result in congestion (increased mucus production as your lungs attempt to soothe and heal the damage).

 So is vaping harmful?
 You bet!
 Is it as harmful as cigarette smoking?
 It doesn’t appear to be, from the limited research we have available.

 The best use of vaping seems to be to help people quit smoking; so you can go from something very harmful, to something less harmful.

 But if teens are thinking it’s a harmless, non-toxic way to look/feel cool – that’s simply not correct.
 And if you’re a teen who needs your lungs for sports, then you really should give vaping a miss.

 It is not – contrary to what certain actresses have claimed – just exhaling water!

 Unfortunately, we don’t have a lot of research or clinical studies available, but here’s a sampling: